leeabd123/Dynamic-Duo-Finders/Final_Project_README.md

 **Code:**

 Our code is located in the github repository.
 Our graph class, node class, and utils folder are all located under the src folder.
 Under the data folder we have our 2 cvs's of data from the oldenburg data set.
 One csv file contains thee edge-startnode-endnode-distances and the other csv file contains nodeid-xcoordinates-ycoordinates for each road.
 Our Makefile is also located on the github repository which we use to execute our code.
-Also included is both the README.md that contains our project proposal, the results.md that contains restuls, and the Final_Project_README.md which is this current file.
+Also included is both the README.md that contains our project proposal, the results.md that contains restuls, and the Final_Project_README.md which is this current file that describes information about our tests, files, code and running instructions.

 **Tests:**